ObiP1/Future-Value-of-Homes/README.md

 **STEP 2)**

 Now I am grabbing the csv file attached within this repository.
+Due to me implementing more than just an integer for certain columns ($), I needed to then use pandas' "astype()" function to essentially pass my columns as a float in order for the program to execute properly.